 And then there are periods like the past few weeks.
 I do not want to work out.
 There are other things I’d rather be doing and other tasks where I’d like to focus my attention.

-But as the Lift Like a Girl coaching group has heard me say countless times: When it comes to getting a workout done, feeling like doing it is not a requirement.
+But as The Beautiful Badass Lab coaching group has heard me say countless times: When it comes to getting a workout done, feeling like doing it is not a requirement.

 Because that truth is hardwired into my mind, I’ve been showing up on my regularly scheduled workout days and getting the work done.
 I don’t have to feel like doing it to show up and put in the work.
 And I’m always glad I did the workout once it’s completed.